When you write an SQL query, you start it with a SELECT, then FROM and JOIN and eventually WHERE, GROUP BY, HAVING and ORDER BY.

 - LIMIT / OFFSET

-Let's understand it through an example.
+Let's understand it through an example

 Consider a company having stores across multiple countries.
 We have a table country

 which has all the country names.
+We have another table orders

 that has a day-wise order count for the first 3 days in January.